 Surgical Services

-Orchard Road Animal Hospital has five exceptional doctors that are available every weekday for surgery.
+Orchard Road Animal Hospital has five exceptional doctors that are available Tuesday through Friday for surgery.
 They commonly perform spays, neuters, growth removals, and other surgeries that can significantly extend your pet's life!

 Ovariohysterectomy (Spay)